- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Research indicates that medical facilities with specially trained sexual assault examiners are significantly better at collecting samples, which results in higher prosecution rates for criminal sexual conduct offenders.

-Additionally, the specially trained medical professional often has adequate training to conduct the exams in a dignified and sensitive manner, thus reducing trauma on the affected persons.
+Additionally, the specially trained medical professional often has adequate training to conduct the exams in a dignified and sensitive manner, thus reducing trauma to the affected persons.

 What the Exams Entail